10 Small Parcel Shipping Tips to Offset Rising Costs

 Big challenges call for big changes.
 These concepts require more buy-in from the business, but can bring greater changes to your shipping costs and operations:

-Expanded distribution network – The standards for shipping timeframes shrink by the day while costs for rapid delivery rise.
+9. Expanded distribution network – The standards for shipping timeframes shrink by the day while costs for rapid delivery rise.
 Instead of swallowing the costs, many businesses are moving closer to customers by opening a second or third warehouse.
 Expanding the distribution network lowers shipping costs drastically while making two-day or next-day delivery feasible – making your business more competitive in otherwise unreachable markets.
 Check out these five signs it’s time to partner with a 3PL.

 Get a parcel shipping consultation